 Café Ono’s limited seasonal menu is exclusively vegetarian—but there’s nothing lacking about it.
 Fresh ingredients and no small amount of culinary talent go into dishes like the mushroom miso goddess soup, the hearty and flavorful vegetarian lasagna and other regularly changing specials, garnished with colorful edible flowers and fresh herbs grown on the property.

-(Tip: At the café, pick up some locally made pastries for dessert and on-the-go snacks to munch on while exploring Hawaii Volcanoes National Park.)
+At the café, you can pick up some locally made pastries for dessert and on-the-go snacks to munch on while exploring Hawaii Volcanoes National Park.

 Step outside the café and meander down charming little garden paths lined with sculpted treasures collected by the owner (his collection of Buddha statues and artwork from around the world is impressive) and made by more than 80 local artisans.